tomasiser/vim-code-dark/README.md

 #### 3.2) If you use a terminal with at least 256 colors
 **(e.g. GNOME Terminal, newest Bash for Windows)**

 If your terminal supports 256 and more colors (see [this script](http://www.robmeerman.co.uk/unix/256colours) if you want to test your terminal), this colorscheme should automatically use closest available colors to match the palette.
-You **may need to set `t_Co` to 256** in your `.vimrc` before setting the colorscheme:
+You **may need to set `t_Co` to 256** and [possibly also reset the `t_ut` value](http://vi.stackexchange.com/questions/238/tmux-is-changing-part-of-the-background-in-vim) in your `.vimrc` before setting the colorscheme:

 ```
 set t_Co=256
+set t_ut=
 colorscheme codedark
 ```